Optimal-power Configurations for Hover Solutions in Mono-spinners: Discussion

 \section{Discussion}

 In this section a summary of the different configurations and effects of three factors on the performance and power consumption of the proposed spinner is presented.

-The outcomes for the first configuration (symmetric) can be summarized in the following statements: \begin{itemize} \item It is shown that in spinners, by making the fuselage streamline-shape and aerodynamic, one can use the fast rotations in the system to generate extra lift and lower power consumption significantly. \item Without the tilting angle, position cannot be controlled \item The best ratio between the propeller and the fuselage is found to obtain minimum-power hover solution. \end{itemize} For the second configuration (asymmetric), the outcomes can be summarized as follows: \begin{itemize} \item The effects of moving the propeller away from the COM of the vehicle along the y-axis of the body frame are investigated and results show the farther it is moved, the higher power the vehicle will consume. \item The effects of the tilting angle on power consumption are presented.
-Results show that the tilting angle adds more nonlinearity in the system which makes the optimization solver sensitive to the initial guess of the solution. \item It is shown that for small tilting angles, the power consumption is reduced and an example of finding the optimal-power hover solution with an initial guess is also presented. \end{itemize}
+The outcomes for the first configuration (symmetric) can be summarized as: \begin{itemize} \item By making the fuselage streamline-shape and aerodynamically sound, one can use the fast rotations in the system to generate extra lift that leads to lower power consumption significantly. \item One should note that, without the tilting in the propellers, trajectory tracking cannot be achieved. \item The best chord and radius ratios between the propeller and the fuselage airfoils was found to obtain minimum-power hover solution. \end{itemize} For the second configuration (asymmetric), the outcomes can be summarized as follows: \begin{itemize} \item The effect of moving the propeller's COM away from the fuselage's along the y-axis of the body frame was investigated and results show that the farther the distance, the higher power the vehicle will consume. \item The effects of the tilting angle on power consumption were presented.
+Results show that the tilting angle adds more nonlinearity in the system which makes the optimization solver sensitive to the initial guess. \item It is shown that for small tilting angles, however, the power consumption is reduced.
+This was supported via one numerical example, as one representative of many cases tried in our lab. \end{itemize}